HOMEWORK #4 due Thursday 11-2

 Each triple of values in Table 4 denotes the cart type (one of three

-), the delivery time for that
+values A,B,C), the delivery time for that

-), and the weight of the
+load (Y), and the weight of the

-load (X
+load (X).

-for cart
+Carttype for cart

-for the weight.)
+brand and Weight for the weight.)
 What is the P-value for the

 ANOVA?
 What is the model R2?